ShubhamVerma1811/geekyants-medium-clone/README.md

-# React - TS - Redux - Saga - Persist - Tailwind Boilerplate
+# Medium Clone made using React, TypeScript, Redux, Saga and Tailwind